scrapli/scrapli_replay/docs/user_guide/basic_usage.md

 tests with the `asyncio` marker if they are asyncio (which you had to do anyway, so no biggie!).

-While the `ScrapliReplaly` context manager is active (while your test is running) `ScrapliReplay` patches the `open` method of scrapli.
-When a connection is opened a `ConnectionProfile` is recorded (host/user/is using password/auth bypass/etc.).
+While the `ScrapliReplaly` context manager is active (while your test is running) `ScrapliReplay` patches the `open` method of scrapli and a `ConnectionProfile` is recorded (host/user/is using password/auth bypass/etc.).
 This `ConnectionProfile` is stored as part of the scrapli replay session data -- allowing us to validate that during subsequent test runs the connection information has not changed (if it has we raise an exception to fail the test).